cyberwizardinstitute/workshops/unix.md

 time.

 ---
-# teleprinter

-The first interfaces for these mainframe computers were called teleprinters.

-These machines had a keyboard to send commands and data to the computer and a feed of paper to print the output of programs.

----
-# terminals
+# terminals and teleprinters

-Later, monochrome monitors replaced teleprinters.
+* teleprinters printed program output on paper
+* terminals displayed output on a CRT monitor

-These machines were called dumb terminals because they didn't have any processing power of their own.
+Neither device had processing power of their own.

-Terminals might be connected to a mainframe by dedicated cables or over the telephone network.
+Connected to the mainframe over cables or by telephone.

----
-# micro-computers

-Later, micro-computers replaced dumb terminals.
-On a micro-computer, programs run on the micro-computer's central processor instead of running on a remote shared mainframe.

----
-# teletype legacy

-Nowadays, we don't use teleprinters or mainframes.

-However, many of the ideas from this era are still relevant.

 ---
 # teletype legacy: standard input and output